South Dakota Court Records

 - Processing & collecting support payments

-How do I Get Out of Paying Child Support in South Dakota?
+How Do I Get Out of Paying Child Support in South Dakota?

 What is Back Child Support in South Dakota?

-In South Dakota, back child support is money disbursed to the custodial parent by a parent who does not fulfil the child support order by the Circuit Court.
+In South Dakota, back child support is money disbursed to the custodial parent by a parent who does not fulfill the child support order by the Circuit Court.
 There are various penalties outlined in the South Dakota child support laws to punish persons who default or fail to obey the order, such as:

 - Deny/refuse passport applications